IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Management tested the impact of changes in net revenue cash flows in value-in-use impairment testing under the following sensitivity analyses: an increase in net revenues of 8% in all years up to 2040, and 25% in all remaining years to 2050; and a decrease in net revenues of 20% in all years up to 2030, 35% in all subsequent years to 2040 and 50% in all remaining years to 2050.

-Net revenue reductions of this magnitude in isolation could indicatively lead to a reduction in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $19-20 billion which is approximately 30% of the associated net book value of property, plant and equipment as at 31 December 2024.
-If this net revenue reduction was due to reductions in prices in isolation, it reflects an indicative decrease in the carrying amount of using price assumptions for Brent oil trending broadly towards the bottom of the range of prices associated with the World Business Council for Sustainable Development (WBCSD) ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
-This ‘family’ of scenarios is also used in bp’s TCFD scenario analysis (see page 42).
+Net revenue reductions of this magnitude in isolation could indicatively lead to a reduction in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $20-21 billion which is approximately 34% of the associated net book value of property, plant and equipment as at 31 December 2025.
+If this net revenue reduction was due to reductions in prices in isolation, it reflects an indicative decrease in the carrying amount of using price assumptions for Brent oil trending broadly towards the bottom of the range of prices associated with the ‘family’ of scenarios in our Transition Scenario Catalogue considered, by source data providers, to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
+This Catalogue of scenarios is also used in bp’s TCFD resilience scenario analysis.

-Net revenue increases of this magnitude in isolation could indicatively lead to an increase in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $1-2 billion which is approximately 2-3% of the associated net book value of property, plant and equipment as at 31 December 2024.
-This potential increase in the carrying amount would arise due to reversals of previously recognized impairments and represents approximately one fifth of the total impairment reversal capacity available at 31 December 2024.
-If this net revenue increase was due to increases in prices in isolation, it reflects an indicative increase in the carrying amount of using price assumptions for Brent oil trending broadly towards the top end until 2040, and then towards the mean average at 2050, of the range of prices associated with the WBCSD ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
-This ‘family’ of scenarios is also used in bp’s TCFD scenario analysis.
+Net revenue increases of this magnitude in isolation could indicatively lead to an increase in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $1-2 billion which is approximately 2-3% of the associated net book value of property, plant and equipment as at 31 December 2025.
+This potential increase in the carrying amount would arise due to reversals of previously recognized impairments and represents approximately 15% of the total impairment reversal capacity available at 31 December 2025.
+If this net revenue increase was due to increases in prices in isolation, it reflects an indicative increase in the carrying amount of using price assumptions for Brent oil trending broadly aligned with the top end until the mid-2040s, and then towards the mean average at 2050, of the range of prices associated with the Transition Scenario Catalogue of scenarios (which included the IEA’s World Energy Outlook Net Zero Emissions by 2050 (NZE) scenario) considered by IEA to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.

 These sensitivity analyses do not, however, represent management’s best estimate of any impairment charges or reversals that might be recognized as they do not fully incorporate consequential changes that may arise, such as changes in costs and business plans and phasing of development.
 For example, costs across the industry are more likely to decrease as oil and natural gas prices fall.
 The analyses also assume the impact of increases in carbon price on operational GHG emissions are fully absorbed as a decrease in net revenue (and vice versa) rather than reflecting how carbon prices or other carbon emissions costs may ultimately be incorporated by the market.
 The above sensitivity analyses therefore do not reflect a linear relationship between net revenue and value that can be extrapolated.
 The interdependency of these inputs and factors plus the diverse characteristics of the group’s upstream oil and gas properties limits the practicability of estimating the probability or extent to which the overall recoverable amount is impacted by changes to the price assumptions or production volumes.

-Management considers refining margins to be the key source of estimation uncertainty in determining the recoverable amount of refinery assets.
+Management considers discount rates and refining margins to be the key sources of estimation uncertainty in determining the recoverable amount of refinery assets.
 The sensitivity analysis below, in addition to covering the key sources of estimation uncertainty, also indicates how the energy transition and/or reduced demand for refined products may further impact forecast cash inflows to a greater extent than currently anticipated in the group’s value-in-use estimates for refinery CGUs.

-Management tested the impact of a $1/barrel decrease in each refinery’s future margin assumption in all years of the value-in-use estimate.
+Management tested the impact of a $1 per barrel decrease in each refinery’s future margin assumption in all years of the value-in-use estimate.
 A reduction of this magnitude in isolation could indicatively lead to a reduction in the carrying amount of bp’s currently held refining property, plant and equipment in the range of $1-2 billion.

 This sensitivity analysis does not, however, represent management’s best estimate of any impairment charges that might be recognized as it does not fully incorporate consequential changes that may arise, such as changes in costs and business plans and crude or product slates.
 The above sensitivity analysis therefore does not reflect a linear relationship between margins and value that can be extrapolated.
 The interdependency of these inputs and factors plus the varying configurations of the group’s refineries limits the practicability of estimating the probability or extent to which the overall recoverable amount is impacted by changes to the margin assumptions.